yanyanzl/yanyanzl/terminal_commands.md

 - Using at with Files of Commands.
 You can use the -f (file) option in the following way to pass a filename to at: at now + 5 minutes < clean.txt
 - atq to show the queue of task list.
 - atrm to remove one task.

+20.  chmod command is used to change the access mode of a file.
+The name is an abbreviation of change mode.
+- Which states that every file and directory has a set of permissions that control the permissions like who can read, write or execute the file.
+In this the permissions have three categories: read, write, and execute simultaneously represented by `r`, `w` and `x`
+- chmod [options] [mode] [File_name]
+    - Options:
+        - `-R`	Apply the permission change recursively to all the files and directories within the specified directory.
+        - `-v`	It will display a message for each file that is processed. while indicating the permission change that was made.
+        - `-c`	It works same as `-v` but in this case it only displays messages for files whose permission is changed.
+        - `-f`	It helps in avoiding display of error messages.
+        - `-h`	Change the permissions of symbolic links instead of the files they point to.
+    - mode:
+        - The “mode” helps in setting new permissions that have to be applied to files or directories.
+        - `+`	Add permissions
+        - `-`	Remove permissions
+        - `=`	Set the permissions to the specified values
+        - `r`	Read permission
+        - `w`	Write permission
+        - `x`	Execute permission
+        - u	Owner
+        - g	Group
+        - o	Others
+        - a	All (owner,groups,others)
+    - example:
+        - Read, write and execute permissions to the file owner: chmod u+rwx [file_name]
+        -
+    - Octal mode : It is also a method for specifying permissions.
+In this method we specify permission using three-digit number.
+Where..
+        -  First digit specify the permission for Owner.
+        - Second digit specify the permission for Group.
+        - Third digit specify the permission for Others.
+            - Value	Permission
+            - 4	Read Permission
+            - 2	Write Permission
+            - 1	Execute Permission
+        - example : chmod 674 [file_name]
+            - 6 represent permission of file Owner which are (rw).
+            - 7 represent permission of Group which are (rwx).
+            - 4 represent permission of Other which is (r).

 ## glossory